sdondley/Dist-Zilla-for-Beginners/intro.md

 Our more modern age of computing has also introduced less obvious jobs for software distributions but that are just as important if you expect your software to be widely adopted.
-First, you have to help users discover your software.
+First, you'll want to help users discover your software.
 If your software is sitting on some obscure server that no one knows about, it’s unlikely to get downloaded and installed.
-Similarly, if your software doesn’t contain a manual and users have to guess at how its supposed to work, users will likely get frustrated and never run your software again.
+Similarly, if your software doesn’t contain a manual and users have to guess at how it's supposed to work, users will likely get frustrated and never run your software again.
 So another big part of a software distribution’s job is to help users both discover and use your creation.